fwinkelbauer/chunkyard/README.md

 ## Usage

 Type `chunkyard --help` to see a list of all available commands.
-You can add `--help` to any command to get more information on its usage.
+You can add `--help` to any command to get more information about what parameters it expects.

 Example: